 appropriate quality of service through

-fresh data at any time, if need be.
-The cache usage can be
+at any time, if need be.
+The cache usage can be enabled and disabled

 If caching is enabled for a read-only statement,

 SQL hints to control caching

 by PECL/mysqlnd_qc.
 It may modify the SQL statement it got from the application.

 Subsequent SQL processors are supposed to ignore the SQL hints.
 A SQL hint is a

 SQL comment.
 Comments must not be ignored, for example, by the database server.